Magnus2142/Blackboard-LMS-CLI/README.md

 If the software is configurable, describe it in detail, either here or in other documentation to which you link.

+At the moment, the CLI is not configurable.
+However, this is something we plan on adding in the future.

+**Ideas configurable elements**:

+  - A setting that chooses whether ID's such as course id and content id is used as positional arguments or required options.
+  - If they want the responses in json or formatted by the CLI.

 ## How to test the software